-- (113) ACER considers that its proposal on the minimum RAM values strikes a balance between the opposite expectations of the Core regulatory authorities, market participants and the Core TSOs.
-Notwithstanding the above, in view of the concerns expressed by the Core TSOs and the Core regulatory authorities, and bearing in mind the limitations of ACER's experimentation18, ACER has provided a possibility for the Core TSOs to increase the minimum RAM values19 during the implementation phase.
-Such adjustment would have to be (a) based on a comprehensive analysis performed by the Core TSOs and consistent with the objectives of the FCA Regulation, and (b) consulted with Core regulatory authorities and stakeholders.
-ACER has amended Article 14(5) of the Proposal to reflect this possibility. - (114) ACER notes that the above adjustment is without prejudice to the Core regulatory authorities' right to request amendments to the LT CCM, including the applied values of minimum RAM, at any time, pursuant to Article 4(12) of the FCA Regulation.
-However, in ACER's view, requesting amendments should not delay the implementation of the LT CCM. - (115) Notwithstanding the above possibilities to change the minRAM values, ACER considers that any eventual security concerns requiring lower capacities than those provided, could be addressed in the validation phase.
-The validation methodology pursuant to Article 17(1)(2) of the amended Proposal allows to decrease the RAM value even below the minimum RAM, if the operational security needs to be ensured. - (116) ACER notes that the draft Proposal for the Core LT CCM consulted with the AEWG provided the Core TSOs with a wider margin of discretion to amend the minimum RAM values20 based on further experimentations.
-ACER has duly considered the AEWG advice and the individual comments submitted by the regulatory authorities (see paragraph (29)) and has amended the Proposal as follows:
+- (124) ACER notes that the above adjustment is without prejudice to the Core regulatory authorities' right to request amendments to the LT CCM, including the applied values of minimum RAM, at any time, pursuant to Article 4(12) of the FCA Regulation.
+However, in ACER's view, requesting amendments should not delay the implementation of the LT CCM. - (125) Notwithstanding the above possibilities to change the minRAM values, ACER considers that any eventual security concerns requiring lower capacities than those provided, could be addressed in the validation phase.
+The validation methodology pursuant to Article 17(1) and Article 17(2) of the amended Proposal allows to decrease the RAM value even below the minimum RAM if the operational security needs to be ensured (as further explained in section 6.2.4). - (126) ACER notes that the draft Proposal for the Core LT CCM consulted with the AEWG provided the Core TSOs with a wider margin of discretion to amend the minimum RAM values20 based on further experimentations.
+ACER has duly considered the AEWG advice and the individual comments submitted by the regulatory authorities (see paragraph (38)) and has amended the Proposal as follows: - (a) ACER has kept the minimum RAM values of 20% (yearly) and 10% (monthly) since they have been endorsed by the AEWG (see paragraph (38), point (a)). - (b) ACER has restricted the TSOs' discretion to amend the minimum RAM values in order to ensure balance between the need for appropriate governance regarding the key aspects of the methodology and the need for timely implementation (see paragraph (38), point (b)).
+Namely, the Core TSOs may now only increase the minRAM values based on their experimentation, up to 40% for the yearly time frame and up to 20% for the monthly time frame.
+The Core TSOs may not go above these limits nor decrease the minRAM without the amendment process pursuant to